DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 ![](/img\Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project\buildConfiguration.png)

-Because we want our pipelines to run with Release by default, that's the specified value.
+We want our pipelines to run with Release by default, so that's the specified value.
 Also make sure to tick the "Let users override this value when running this pipeline" so that you can generate builds with Debug.

 You can now save and run the pipeline.